fei-pan/CityU_Thesis/README.md

 Credit goes to Krishna Kumar, author of the CUED PhD thesis template above.

-This template is included in **[CityU-Thesis](https://github.com/huwan/CityU-Thesis)**: A collection of LaTeX thesis template for students at City University of Hong Kong.
+This template is included in **[CityU-Thesis](https://github.com/huwan/CityU-Thesis)**, a collection of LaTeX thesis template for students at City University of Hong Kong.
 You can find more templates in that repository.

 ## Prerequisites